genemerewether/fprime/SnapdragonFlight/Snap-TODO.md

 - separate time context for DSP side
 - can we convert on the DSP?
 - how to translate headers/stamps in structures?
-    - this may need to be hardcoded
+    - this may need to be hand-coded

 ###